 We need to culturally change how people interact with their daily tools, and how they think about time allocation.
 Getting investment teams to adopt a new platform is the biggest area where I hear firms are struggling.

-What’s the biggest pushback you hear from non data-driven firms?
+3. What’s the biggest pushback you hear from firms that are not data-driven?

 We know today that there are way more digital footprints available on companies than you could get by looking into a data room, for example.
 There’s a huge volume of both quantitative and qualitative data available about every company and the challenge is to find the signal in the noise of that digital footprint.
 We can do that now with large language models—we can process that unstructured data, semi-quantify it, and make sense of it.

 With the launch of ChatGPT and generative AI more generally, we see more and more firms trying to act in the data-driven space.
-So while only 1-2% of VC firms have internal initiatives right now or someone dedicated to the internal tech stack, the majority of the funds in the market want to do something.
-This year’s report found that 73% want to increase their budgets in this area.
+There was a 21% increase in data-driven VCs over the past year.
+This year’s report found that 63% want to increase their budgets in this area, 16% lower than last year—indicating slower budget growth as the industry matures from foundational investments to refining existing tools.

 The few firms that are not moving in this direction tend to be small: angel investors, solo GP firms, and boutique firms.
 These are firms managing funds of sub $50 million to around $200 million and they have less of a need for advanced, proprietary, data-driven infrastructure because they can rely on their network to source the number of investment opportunities they need.